 Don't miss this craft fair held on the farm grounds with artists, crafters, barn exhibits, music, and food trucks!
-The 2020 event will be completely outdoors with plenty of room to spread out with sanitizing stations throughout the area.
-Please wear a mask and enjoy the show!
+Saturday 9 AM-4 PM and Sunday 11 AM-4 PM.
 Go to their website for details.

 The historic home is listed on the National Register of Historic Places and is filled with antique furniture, clothing, art, and crafts.